Reacting games: Assessment

 Psychological studies of students participating in reacting games have shown students to gain an "elevated self-esteem and empathy, a more external locus of control, and greater endorsement of the belief that human characteristics are malleable compared with controls."
 Additional assessments are being conducted to gauge science content learning in some reacting games.
 Studies of reacting games played online (rather than face-to-face) show similar learning gains but lower student satisfaction.

 There has been little critique for the time being of reacting games.
 While there has been a great deal of enthusiasm for the methodology, much of that is in opposition to traditional lectures.
 Some students prefer a game format to traditional lecturing, but not all.
 The question of learning style as well as the oft-neglected teaching style should be taken into account.
 In the past, new methodologies have frequently been met with great enthusiasm initially, only to eventually confront realities of the classroom learning environment.
 The games do not lend themselves to all course material.
 Also, if students are exposed to too many games, it is likely there would be a "boredom" effect, perhaps as strong – if not even stronger – than that which may exist for some students to traditional lecture courses.

 In September 2019, the Chronicle of Higher Education published a profile of Reacting to the Past, discussing its popularity as well as the debate surrounding the "idiosyncratic" pedagogy.

 Published Reacting games

-Reacting games are published by W. W. Norton & Company or by Reacting Consortium Press, an imprint of University of North Carolina Press.
+Reacting games are published by the University of North Carolina Press.

 As of November 2019, the following is a complete list of all published Reacting games: